pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2023-09-19-sloppy-joe.markdown

 - ketchup
 - mustard
 - chili
 Description: Sloppy joes are an American classic, and this variation removes the sugar filled ketchup and adds some more vegetables as well.
-These go great on a plate with a side of rice, or even better on a sandwich.
+These go great on a plate with a side of rice, roasted veggies, sweet potatoes, or on a sandwich.
 Instructions:
 - Finely chop the peppers and onions.
 Place a medium skillet over medium heat with oil.
 When the pan is hot, add onions and peppers.
-Sauté, stirring occasionally

-- Meanwhile, in a large skillet with oil, brown the meat.
+Cover and cook under occasional stirring until the onions are translucent, about 10 minutes

+- Add the meat to the pan, and cook until no longer pink.
 When the meat is nearly done, add the garlic and cook until fragrant

-- To the meat mixture, add the vegetables, tomato paste, water, mustard, vinegar, paprika, salt, and pepper.
-Stir well to combine.
-Cook covered over medium-low heat (about 10 minutes) until hot and ground meat is cooked through and peppers are tender
+- In a medium bowl, whisk together the sauce - tomato paste, water, mustard, vinegar, paprika, salt, and pepper.
+Pour into the pan, cover, and let simmer over low heat for about 15 minutes.
+Remove the cover, and simmer for an additional 5 minutes to thicken

-- Season with additional salt and pepper to taste.
 ---